briancavalier/creed/README.md

 # Errors & debugging

 By design, uncaught creed promise errors are fatal.
-They will crash your program, forcing you to fix or [`.catch`](#catch--promise-e-a--e--bpromise-e-b--promise-e-b) them.
-You can override this behavior by [registering your own error event listener](#debug-events).
+They will crash your program, forcing you to fix or [`.catch`](#catch--promise-e-a--e--bthenable-e-b--canceltoken-e--promise-e-b) them.
+You can override this behaviour by [registering your own error event listener](#debug-events).

 Consider this small program, which contains a `ReferenceError`.